fledge-iot/fledge/docs/03_getting_started.rst

 .. |foglamp_all_round| image:: images/foglamp_all_round_solution.jpg

 ..
 Links
-.. _FogLAMP project on GitHub: https://github.com/foglamp/FogLAMP/issues
+.. _here: #id1
+.. _this section: #appendix-building-foglamp-on-centos

 ..
 Links in new tabs
 .. |FogLAMP Repo| raw:: html